 TGm editor, please update (including splitting) the 1st paragraph in this section as shown below:

 An EBCS non-AP STA may transmit an EBCS UL frame without receiving a Beacon frame, S1G Beacon frame, PV1 Probe Response frame, or a Probe Response frame with the EBCS Relaying Supported field of the Extended Capabilities element set to 1.
+An EBCS non-AP STA 6G should transmit the EBCS UL frame in a PSC.
+An EBCS non-AP STA may transmit the EBCS UL frame in a non-HT duplicate PPDU.

+NOTE – Transmitting an EBCS UL frame in a PSC increases the likelihood that the frame is received by at least one 6 GHz EBCS AP.
+Transmitting an EBCS UL frame in a non-HT duplicate PPDU can enable EBCS APs having their primary channel within the PPDU’s BW to receive the frame.

 The address fields are defined in 9.3.3.1 (Format of (PV0) Management frames) where the Address 1 field of the frame shall be set to a group address.
 The EBCS content MAC address is formatted as described in 34.2 (EBCS addressing).